57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 Now imagine splitting staking logic across multiple programs—one for user stake data and another to update `total_staked`.
 A simple `stake` could require multiple CPIs, each with its own verbose account context, greatly increasing complexity, CU usage, and the chance of mistakes.

 So, to improve developer efficiency and maintainability, best practice is to implement an app or protocol's core features (e.g., a DeFi protocol's staking, lending, reward calculation) inside a single program.
 Use CPI only to interact with standardized external programs like the SPL Token Program.
-This monolithic pattern reduces CPI count, simplifies clients, and keeps logic cohesive—easier to audit and manage.
+This monolithic pattern reduces CPI count, simplifies clients, and keeps logic cohesive, which is easier to audit and manage.

 ### Fee Model

 Solana's fee model shares some conceptual similarities with Ethereum but differs in implementation.
 Ethereum uses Gas, with transactions declaring a Gas Limit and paying based on Gas Used × price.
 Since EIP-1559, fees comprise Base Fee (auto-adjusts with congestion) and Priority Fee, so total cost is `Gas Used × (Base Fee + Priority Fee)`.

 On Solana, execution cost is measured in Compute Units (Compute Unit, CU).
 Each transaction has a CU budget; exceeding it fails the transaction, somewhat similar to Ethereum's Gas Limit.
 But Solana's base transaction fee doesn't depend on CU consumption; it's tied to transaction byte size and signature count.
-The larger the transaction, the higher the base fee—loosely decoupled from computational complexity.
+The larger the transaction, the higher the base fee, which is loosely decoupled from computational complexity.
 Competition for compute is expressed via Priority Fees: developers can use `ComputeBudgetProgram` to set how many microLamports to pay per million CU, incentivizing validators to prioritize their transactions, which is similar to Ethereum's Gas Price/Priority Fee.

 In other words, Solana transaction costs consist of three parts: a base fee tied to transaction size, storage costs expressed through rent, and compute pricing expressed through priority fees.
 The base fee is your **entry ticket**, while compute competition appears mostly in priority fees.